edangelo2/blockchain-developer-bootcamp-final-project/README.md

 ### Running the Dapp
 #### Ensure that the Smart contracts are up-and-running
-From the root directory of the repository run
+Open another terminal window and from the root directory of the repository run `truffle develop`
-`truffle develop`

 Within the console you can run the command